-- I. The program document for doctoral students must be submitted by the beginning of the second year of doctoral work.
+- 1. The program document for doctoral students must be submitted by the end of the second year of doctoral work.
 Each program document must be signed by the department's graduate advisor certifying that the degree will be completed within the maximum fundable hours.
-The program document will be forwarded to the Associate Dean of the Graduate School for final approval and implementation. - II.
-A formal review of all doctoral students will be instituted after 3 years of full-time study, and each academic year thereafter by the student's graduate advisory committee: - (a) if progress is satisfactory, there must be a report, signed by the committee chairman, and the department chair, which will be forwarded to the Graduate School - (b) if progress is unsatisfactory, the student may be terminated; - (c) Accumulation of excess hours while failing to complete the degree will constitute unsatisfactory progress. - III.
-Beginning 1 January 2001, minimum enrollment for: - (a) On-campus, non-assistantship students will be 6 hours in the regular semester (3 to 6 hours in a summer term). - (b) Students with assistantships will be 9 hours in the regular semester (3 to 6 hours per summer term). - IV.
-Once a student has passed candidacy and accumulated 120 hours, the student may register for 3 hours each semester for up to one year. - Ex.
-3 hours Fall; 3 hours Spring; 2 hours Summer I; 1 hour Summer II - NOTE: If student elects the 3-3-2-1 enrollment and does not complete the degree requirements within that period, the student must resume full-time status (9 hours per long semester). - V. Students accumulating 130+ hours will pay out-of-state tuition (full-cost) and forfeit any GSBS state stipend.
-Out-of-state tuition and loss of state stipends will only be implemented with students matriculating in the Spring of 2001 and thereafter. - VI.
-Out-of-state tuition may be waived for students exceeding the 130 hours if those students entered the doctoral program with excessive hours from a master's degree.
+The program document will be forwarded to the GSBS Office for final approval and implementation. - 2.
+A formal review of all doctoral students will be instituted after annually by the student's graduate advisory committee: - a. if progress is satisfactory, there must be a report, signed by the committee chairman, and the department chair, which will be forwarded to the GSBS Office - b. if progress is unsatisfactory, the student may be terminated; - c.
+Accumulation of excess hours while failing to complete the degree will constitute unsatisfactory progress. - 3.
+Beginning January 1, 2001, minimum enrollment for: - a.
+On-campus, non-assistantship students will be 6 hours in the regular semester (and 3 hours in the summer term). - b.
+Students with assistantships will be 9 hours in the regular semester (6 hours in the summer term). - 4.
+Once a student has passed candidacy and accumulated 120 hours, the student may register for 3 hours each semester for up to one year.

+Ex.
+3 hours - Fall; 3 hours - Spring; 3 hours - Summer

+NOTE: If student elects the 3-3-3 enrollment and does not complete the degree requirements within that period, the student must resume full-time status (9 hours per long semester).

-Departmental requests for tuition waivers must be approved by the Associate Dean of the Graduate School. - VII.
-Students must be admitted to candidacy at least four months prior to graduation. - VIII.
+- 5. Students accumulating 130+ hours will pay out-of-state tuition (full-cost) and forfeit any GSBS state stipend.
+Out-of-state tuition and loss of state stipends will only be implemented with students matriculating in the Spring of 2001 and thereafter. - 6.
+Out-of-state tuition may be waived for students exceeding the 130 hours if those students entered the doctoral program with excessive hours from a master's degree.Departmental requests for tuition waivers must be approved by the GSBS Office. - 7.
+Students must be admitted to candidacy at least four months prior to graduation. - 8.
 All requirements for the doctoral degree must be completed within a period of eight consecutive calendar years.